-I'm a cognitive scientist studying communication and cognition.
-A particular focus is how people communicate visually — in gestures, sign language, and graphical representations.
-I'm interested in what shapes these forms of expression and what they reveal about the human mind.
+I'm a cognitive scientist studying how people communicate and think.
+My primary focus is visual forms of communication — including the gestures that speakers produce, the signs of sign language, and graphical representations like timelines.
 My projects have involved experiments in the lab, analyses of multimodal corpora, and fieldwork in Papua New Guinea and Mexico.

 June 2017 – Read my review of the The Book of Circles in Science.